 Parsley Leaf is a bright green biennial herb with a long history of culinary use in the Middle East, Europe and North America.
 It also has a long history of use in herbal medicine to support the urinary system.
 Parsley is diuretic, and so has been traditionally used to support the bladder and can help generally with proper water balance in the body.

 Fo-Ti is the American name for the herb Polygonum multiflorum.
 Native to China, Taiwan and Japan, fo-ti Root is one of the most popular herbs in Traditional Chinese Medicine (TCM).
-TCM uses fo-ti to support stamina, hair and !@&*# health.
+TCM uses fo-ti to support stamina, hair and sexual health.